dancorrea86/Simples_Nacional_Calculator/readme.md

 ![alt text](./readme/clone_project.png)

-Withd Python installed in your machine, install the module Virtualenv.
+With Python installed in your machine, install the module Virtualenv.

 > pip install virtualenv